pitfail/pitfail-reports/report3/func_reqs.rst

                    *Database*.
         5. ← *Database* returns the amount of cash for the *Player* to the *System*.
-        6. → *System* checks that there is enough money for compelete the transcation and sends the complete transcation for a *Player*, *Security*, and the quantity to the *Database*.
+        6. → *System* checks that there is enough money for complete the transaction and sends the complete transaction for a *Player*, *Security*, and the quantity to the *Database*.
-        7. ← *Database* signals the *System* the transcation is complete.
+        7. ← *Database* signals the *System* the transaction is complete.
-        8. ← *System* signals to the *Player* that the Buy opperation was completed successfully.
+        8. ← *System* signals to the *Player* that the Buy operation was completed successfully.

 Flow of Events for Unsuccessful Buy:
-        1. → The *Player, Webplayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
+        1. → The *Player, WebPlayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
 This is sent to the *System*
         2. → *System* signals the *Stock Price Source* for the price of the security.